-Today, Country Floors is proud to bring this cultural heritage to the market place with, Baba Chic, an eclectic collection of limestone and marble.
+Today, Country Floors is proud to bring this cultural heritage to the marketplace with the Baba Chic Collection, an eclectic collection of limestone and marble.
 We were able to interview the Tunisian artisans who craft this product and were told that, “stone work has been a tradition for centuries in Tunisia, and especially in areas of Roman influence”, and that “from mountain to mountain and quarry to quarry, we choose the stones“.
 Then, “we cut the collected stones into small slabs” and “we draw all the parts that will complete a design of an individual piece.”
 From there, the process maintains the classic Roman traditions of hand cutting and hand finishing that still resonate with the luxury stone and tile client in 2013!

-Think of the versatility that working with two mediums such as Tunisian limestone and marble can afford the the design purposed user!
+Think of the versatility that working with two mediums such as Tunisian limestone and marble can afford the design-savy homeowner!
 Then take a look at the patterns below.
 From left to right you will see the trending Arabesque shape, then the timeless Scallop form and lastly a Cubist dream.

 The muted color values serve to accentuate the patterning.
 Now consider that these can be both residential and commercial interior floor solutions and you see the elegant simplicity of Baba Chic in practical terms.